Our guarantee to you

 Of course, we’re happy to send a ring-sizer to help too.
 Just click the button below.

-If it turns out the ring still doesn’t fit properly despite our collective best efforts we’ll usually re-size it for free.
+If it turns out the ring still doesn’t fit properly, despite our collective best efforts, we’ll usually re-size it for free provided the size isn’t too far off the mark and the ring design allows for it.

-Re-sizing a ring , especially an engagement or dress ring, that is more than a size too big (or small) can sometimes cause problems with the structural integrity of the ring.
+Re-sizing a ring , especially an engagement or dress ring, that is more than a whole size too big (or too small) can often cause problems with the structural integrity of the ring.
 The best course of action will depend on the design.

 Fortunately this isn’t a common problem and we always do our best to avoid it.